GoodforGod/DummyMapper/README.md

 ## Licence

-This project licensed under the MIT - see the [LICENSE](LICENSE) file for details.
+This project licensed under the Apache 2.0 - see the [LICENSE](LICENSE) file for details.